LLNL/lbann/docs/layers/miscellaneous_layers.rst

 Argmin
 ----------------------------------------

-Get index of minimum-value tensor entry
+The :python:`Argmin` layer gets the index of the minimum-value tensor entry.

 Expects a 1D input tensor.
 If multiple entries have the same minimum value, outputs the index of the first one.